Major soil deposits of India: Laterite soils

-Laterite soils are formed from chemical decomposition of rocks. soils mainly contain iron oxide which gives them characteristic pink or red color.
+Laterite soils are formed from chemical decomposition of rocks, the name is derived from the latin root "later", meaning "brick". soils mainly contain iron oxide which gives them characteristic pink or red color.
 These soils are found in Central, Eastern and Southern India.
 These are residual soils is formed from basalt and have high specific gravity.
 These soils are mostly composed as calcite depositions.

 They are more suitable for crops like cashew nut.

 Marine deposits

 These soils are found in a narrow belt near the south-west coast of India.
 These soils have low shearing strength and high compressibility.
 The marine clays are soft and highly plastic.
 They contain large amount of organic matter and are not suitable for construction of megastructures like buildings, cranes etc.